-Each year, the College receives allocations of funding from the Education and Skills Funding Agency (ESFA) to provide financial support to our students.
+Each year, the College receives allocations of funding from the Department for Education (DfE) to provide financial support to our students.

 The College administers the financial support funds and distributes them to provide financial support in order to help students overcome financial barriers to learning, ensuring they can take part in or continue learning and access educational and progression opportunities.